port-labs/port-docs/docs/integrations/github/github-action.md

       }
 ```

 That's it!
-The entity is created or updated, and is visible in the UI.
+The Entity is created or updated and is visible in the UI.

 ![Entity](../../../static/img/integrations/github-action/CreatedEntity.png)